-In the middle of a week when many Australians are experiencing crisis and fear, Hope 103.2 devotion presenter John North has encouraged people to find hope in God.
+In the middle of a week when many Australians are experiencing crisis and fear from catastrophic bushfire conditions, Hope 103.2 devotion presenter John North has encouraged people to find hope in God.

 And his words aren’t hollow: he is in the midst of his own personal crisis, having just been through surgery for a life-threatening condition, and is now on tenterhooks as his daughter recovers from life-saving surgery, too.